Strong duality of a conic optimization problem with a single hyperplane and two cone constraints: Introduction

 \subsection{Outline of the paper}

 In Section~\ref{section:simpleCOP}, we discuss strong duality of the primal-dual pair of simple COPs P$(\coneK)$ and D$(\coneK^*)$, and establish Theorem~\ref{theorem:simple}.
 This theorem may be regarded as a special case of Theorem~\ref{theorem:main0} for $\coneK_1 = \coneK$ and $\coneK_2 = \spaceV$, and makes it easier to directly handle Theorem~\ref{theorem:main0}.
 Assertions of Theorem~\ref{theorem:simple} are illustrated in Figure 1.
 Based on Theorem~\ref{theorem:simple}, the main theorem of the paper, Theorem~\ref{theorem:main0}, is proved in Section~\ref{section:proofOfMainTheorem}.
-Geometric implication of Conditions Tp and Td is illustrated in Figure 2.
-In addition, some lemmas are presented to relate Conditions Tp and Td to Conditions Sp and Sd.
-In Section~\ref{section:symCOP}, we apply Theorem~\ref{theorem:main0} to a standard primal-dual pair of COPs with symmetry, and present an extension of the strong duality results given in \cite[Propositions 2.6 and 2.8]{SHAPIRO2001}.
-Some remarks on \cite[Theorem 3.1]{AJAYI2020} related to Theorem~\ref{theorem:main0} are also provided.
-We conclude in Section 5 with remarks on the strong duality result in \cite{KIM2013,ARIMA2018} for the pair of COPs of P$(\coneK)$ and D$(\coneK^*)$ which was originally proposed as a Lagrangian-DNN relaxation of a class of QOPs.
-Section~\ref{section:appendix} Appendix includes supplementary materials on technical details of some lemmas.
+A geometric implication of Conditions Cl and Ri is illustrated in Figure 2.
+In addition, some lemmas are presented to relate Conditions Cl and Ri to Slater type conditions.
+In Section~\ref{section:symCOP}, we apply Theorem~\ref{theorem:main0} to a standard primal-dual pair of COPs with symmetry, and present a slight extension of the strong duality results given in \cite[Propositions 2.6 and 2.8]{SHAPIRO2001}.
+We conclude in Section~5 with remarks on the strong duality result in \cite{KIM2013,ARIMA2018} for the pair of COPs of P$(\coneK)$ and D$(\coneK^*)$ which was originally proposed as a Lagrangian-DNN relaxation of a class of QOPs.